danmayer/danmayer.github.com/_posts/2012-11-11-bugs-per-line-of-code-ratio.md

-*1) Obviously different bugs have different costs, and critical path bugs are much worse than a presentation bug.
+(1) Obviously different bugs have different costs, and critical path bugs are much worse than minor presentational bugs.
 I am ignoring this issue to get to the larger point.